georgexyz19/inkscapetutorial.org/content/posts/extension2_triangle_extension.md

 The `.inx` file is in XML format.
-XML stands for *extensible markup language*, which is a popular file format in the early 2000s.
-I still remember attending a seminar in colleage and the speaker says something like every one should learn XML and write in XML.
-The format becomes less popular over time, but the default Inkscape file format SVG is also in XML format.
+XML stands for *extensible markup language*, which is a popular file format in early 2000s.
+I remember attending a seminar in colleage and the speaker says something like every one should learn XML and write in XML.
+The format becomes less popular over time.
+The default Inkscape file format SVG is also in XML format.

 ## Python File